cs-au-dk/TIP/README.md

 ### IntelliJ IDEA

-- Install the Scala end the SBT plugins in IntelliJ.
+- Install the Scala and the SBT plugins in IntelliJ.
-- Import the project from the SBT model.
-- Since the `.idea` folder is regenerated from scrach, in order to keep the inspection profiles you need to checkout the `.idea/inspectionProfiles` folder and the `.idea/codeStyleSettings.xml` file from the original repo, leaving untouched the other generated folders.
-- Follow the IDE instructions to download the Scala plugin and to set-up the Scala SDK, if needed.
+- Clone this repository (File -> New -> Project from Version Control -> GitHub).
+  **Important: due to a bug in the SBT plugin, it is important that you choose a directory name without uppercase letters, e.g. `tip` (otherwise, the following step will fail).**
+- IntelliJ should then detect an SBT project.
+Click 'Import SBT project' and follow the instructions.
+  (If this is your first Scala project, you will need to setup the Scala SDK.)
 - Right-click on `Tip.scala` in `src/tip`, then select `Run 'Tip'`.
 To supply arguments, use `Edit Configurations` in the `Run` menu.

+If you clone the repository using git instead of IntelliJ, you will need to import the project from the SBT model (File -> New -> Project from Existing Sources).
+Since the `.idea` folder is then regenerated from scrach, in order to keep the inspection profiles you need to checkout the `.idea/inspectionProfiles` folder and the `.idea/codeStyleSettings.xml` file from the original repo, leaving untouched the other generated folders.

 #### IntelliJ performance